onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

 (defined in sections `Chef Standards and Capabilities`_ and `Ansible Standards and Capabilities`_).

-HealthCheck Definition: The VNF level HealthCheck is a check over the entire scope of the VNF.
-The VNF must be 100% healthy, ready to take requests and provide services, with all VNF required capabilities ready to provide services and with all active and standby resources fully ready with no open MINOR, MAJOR or CRITICAL alarms.
-NOTE: A switch may need to be turned on, but the VNF should be ready to take service requests or be already processing service requests successfully.
+See section 7.3.1.4 for the definition of Full Healthcheck and Partial Healthchecks.

-The VNF must provide a REST formatted GET RPCs to support HealthCheck queries via the GET method over HTTP(s).
+The xNF must provide a REST formatted GET RPCs to support HealthCheck queries via the GET method over HTTP(s).

-The port number, url, and other authentication information is provided by the VNF provider.
+The port number, url, and other authentication information is provided by the xNF provider.

 REST APIs
 ~~~~~~~~~

 .. req::
     :id: R-31809